• Skip to primary navigation

 Class 2

-The most valuable race of the Good Friday All-Weather Championships Finals Day at Lingfield is this Middle Distance contest, the Easter Classic, run over one and quarter miles.
+The most valuable race of the Good Friday All-Weather Championships Finals Day at Newcastle (Lingfield prior to 2022) is this Middle Distance contest, the Easter Classic, run over one and quarter miles.

 As the most prestigious race of the day, the Middle Distance Championships attracts a quality field with the top flat trainers and jockeys taking part.
 Winning combinations since the inaugural running in 2014 include Mark Johnston and Joe Fanning, Charlie Appleby and William Buick and Sir Michael Stoute with Ryan Moore.